mrqoala/bdm-kmp-bm-performance-comparison/README.md

 ⸻

 ▶️ Usage
-	1. Run the file main.py.
+	1. Run the file main.py.<br><br>
-	2. The program will prompt for a number between 6 and 10, which determines the length of the random pattern to be searched:
+	2. The program will prompt for a number between 6 and 10, which determines the n length of the random pattern to be searched: text_length = 2^n <br><br> 3.
+The program will then display the execution times in seconds for each algorithm.
-\text{pattern length} = 2^{\text{chosen number}}
-	3. The program will then display the execution times in seconds for each algorithm.

 ⸻